 9. Does the plumbing work properly?9.
 Does the plumbing work properly?

 A widespread complaint in NYC, especially with apartments on the mid or higher levels, is having a home with low water pressure.
-It can be a real nuisance whenever you want to use the shower or any of the faucets.
+It can be a real nuisance whenever you want to use the shower or faucets.
 Another problem arises with an old or malfunctioning boiler that either takes too long to heat the water or blasts boiling water when a tap is turned.
-Plumbing issues are not an easy fix and can be a major bone of contention during price negotiations.
+Plumbing issues are difficult to fix and can be a significant bone of contention during price negotiations.

 Test out all the faucets in the home to ensure they work properly.
 The same goes for the toilets.
 When looking at new developments, four-inch copper piping is the gold standard.